nesi/hpc_training/_lessons/008-file-migration.md

 ---
 layout: post
-title: HPC3 FitzRoy to Kupe migration
+title: FitzRoy to Kupe migration
+permalink: /lessons/kupe-migration/
 ---

 You will learn how to migrate from FitzRoy to Kupe.

 ### Important information about use of the filesystems on Kupe.